-No matter what your industry, passion or trade is, your success largely will be determined by how well you stay on top of your to-do list.
-Time management always has been an ingredient for success in life and at work, but today’s mobile world puts an even bigger premium on the skill.
+No matter what your industry, passion or trade is, your success will largely be determined by how well you stay on top of your to-do list.
+Time management has always been an ingredient for success in life and at work, but today’s mobile world puts an even bigger premium on the skill.
 Luckily, you can stay organized by learning hacks from the world’s most successful people.

-In a resource titled “The Ultimate Guide to Time Management,” life and business strategist and best-selling author Tony Robbins advised his legions of loyal followers to treat their time carefully, just like their finances.
-Robbins believes that managing time adequately is critical, because it is a finite resource that must be conserved by eliminating waste.
+In the book “The Ultimate Guide to Time Management,” life and business strategist and best-selling author Tony Robbins tells readers to treat their time carefully, just like their finances.
+Robbins believes that managing time adequately is critical, because it is a finite resource that must be conserved.

-He suggested converting wasted time into productive time by repurposing time-management dead zones.
-For example, if you value reading but don’t have the time, listen to audiobooks during your daily commute or by reading on the train to work.
-Or, if you have a million podcasts you’d like to explore but no time to explore them, listen while you exercise.
+He suggests converting wasted time into productive time by repurposing time-management dead zones.
+For example, if you value reading but don’t have the time, listen to audiobooks during your daily commute or read on the train to work.
+If you have a million podcasts you’d like to explore, listen while you exercise.

 Identify Your Daily Knockouts

-Marcus Lemonis, entrepreneur and star of CNBC’s “The Profit,” also takes on five tasks at a time.
-But unlike Buffett, those tasks aren’t a year away on the horizon.
-He relies on a daily five-task “knockout list” that outlines the five things he absolutely must do every single day.
-He writes the list out in the morning — not the night before — and commits to tackling those five items in the next 24 hours no matter what.
+Marcus Lemonis, self-made multimillionaire and star of CNBC’s “The Profit,” also takes on five tasks at a time — but those tasks aren’t a year away on the horizon.
+He relies on a daily “knockout list” that outlines the five tasks he absolutely must complete each day.
+He writes the list in the morning — not the night before — and commits to tackling those five items in the next 24 hours no matter what.

 Schedule Dead Space

-Your calendar should be filled with plenty of blank space — or so say two of the richest people in the world.
-In a 2017 interview, Bill Gates and Warren Buffett shared their secrets of success and time management.
+Your calendar should be filled with plenty of blank space, according to two of the richest people in the world.
+In a Bloomberg video interview, Charlie Rose, Bill Gates and Warren Buffett shared their secrets of success and time management.

-Gates — who admitted to being overscheduled — said he now believes that it’s crucial to schedule dead space into your daily planner.
-By controlling your time and resisting the urge to pack every open slot with a task, you’ll have the flexibility to adapt throughout the day and week as things come up and circumstances evolve.
-Perhaps more importantly, you’ll be able to use those gaps to spend a little time each day focusing on your passions, which tend to get pushed to the side for people with packed schedules.
+Gates — who admitted to being overbooked — said he now believes that it’s crucial to schedule dead space into your daily planner.
+By controlling your time-management skills and resisting the urge to pack every open slot with a task, you’ll have the flexibility to adapt throughout the day and week as things come up and circumstances evolve.
+More importantly, you’ll be able to use those gaps to spend a little time each day focusing on your passions, which tend to get pushed to the side for people with packed schedules.

-As summarized by Buffett, “I can buy anything I want, basically, but I can’t buy more time.”
+“I can buy anything I want, basically, but I can’t buy more time,” Buffett said.

-Many of the world’s greatest success stories validate the study’s findings and insist that vacations — time physically away and truly unplugged from their work — helps them focus, manage their time and be more productive.
-According to CNBC, Oprah Winfrey, Richard Branson, Netflix CEO Reed Hastings and former eBay CEO John Donahoe all consider vacations to be a time-management hack.
+Many of the world’s greatest success stories validate the study’s findings and insist that vacations — time spent physically and mentally unplugged from work — bring focus, better time management and more productivity.
+According to CNBC, Oprah Winfrey, Richard Branson, Netflix CEO Reed Hastings, and former eBay CEO John Donahoe all consider vacations to be a time-management hack.

 Take Scheduled Breaks

-Don’t make the mistake of thinking that you can increase productivity by staying connected to your work throughout the workday.
-According to Tina Willis, owner of Tina Willis Law, a boutique law firm in Orlando, Fla., getting away is the key to being your best you during the time that you are working.
+Don’t make the mistake of thinking that you can increase productivity by staying connected to your work throughout the day.
+According to Tina Willis, owner of Tina Willis Law, a boutique law firm in Orlando, Florida, taking a break is key to performing your best during the workday.

 Ignore Social Media

-For Willis, social media can be both a useful tool for work and a time-leeching distraction.
-The key, she says, is going to it instead of letting it come to you.
+For Willis, social media can be a useful tool for work — as well as a time-leeching distraction.
+The key, she says, is going to social media instead of letting it come to you.

-By eliminating the perpetual bombardment of updates from social networks, news apps and shopping sites, Willis can get the most out of her technology without giving it the chance to overwhelm or distract her throughout the day.
-For those whose willpower isn’t up to the task, Willis recommends an app called Cold Turkey to set blocks and limit access.
+By eliminating the perpetual bombardment of updates from social networks, news apps and shopping sites, Willis gets the most out of her technology without giving it the chance to overwhelm or distract her throughout the day.
+If you can’t bear to remove your favorite apps, Willis recommends an app called Cold Turkey to set blocks and limit access.

 Divide Up Your Day

 By breaking his day into tiny segments, Musk can focus on the task at hand — and only the task at hand.
-Even meals are confined to 300-second blocks.
-This allows Musk to avoid being overwhelmed by the long game and instead develop tunnel vision on the moment’s most critical must-do tasks.
+Even meals are confined to five minutes max.
+These time-management strategies allow Musk to avoid being overwhelmed by the long game and develop tunnel vision on the moment’s most critical tasks.

 Get Up Early